leon4rd/test/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## What do you call a duck that gets all A's?
+A wise quacker.